collective/collective.liches/README.rst

 ============
 Keeping the links in your site up to date is hard and unappreciated work.
-Content editors need all the help and incentive they can get to do this job. liches_ tries to make this task a bit easier.
+Content editors need all the help and incentive they can get to do this job.
+Liches_ tries to make this task a bit easier.

 Installation